 How we came to have a difficult dog

-This is how we ended up with this difficult dog.
-It’s an interesting story.
+A difficult dog has come into our lives.
+This is how we ended up with him.
+It’s an interesting story, actually.
 We entered this situation willingly, although we did NOT realize just how life altering the decision would be.

 My husband has always wanted a Belgian Malinois.
 He’s talked about it for years.
 We’ve discussed it over and over, reading and learning all we could about the breed.
 He always thought we could handle a challenging breed such as this, but I was slow to come around.